awsdocs/amazon-rds-user-guide/doc_source/custom-upgrading.md

 When you upgrade a CEV, data in the `bin` volume of your DB instance is deleted\.

-For general information on upgrading DB instances, see [Upgrading a DB instance engine version](USER_UpgradeDBInstance.Upgrading.md)\.
+For general information about upgrading DB instances, see [Upgrading a DB instance engine version](USER_UpgradeDBInstance.Upgrading.md)\.

 **Topics**
 + [Viewing valid upgrade targets for RDS Custom for Oracle DB instances](#custom-upgrading-target)